 By the end of this practical four-hour workshop, delegates will:

 Session Two – Online attacks:

 Session Three – Online security:

-Our trainer can hold the course in-house on your premises, or at our Cifas offices in central London.
-Please email us outlining your requirements and we can get back to you to discuss a quote.
+You can arrange to hold the course in-house on your premises, or at our Cifas offices in central London on an agreed date.
+Please email us outlining your requirements and we can get back to you to discuss further and provide you with a quote.